MS in Biological Sciences

 Once the graduate advisor and reviewers approve the proposal, the student should file a Thesis Topic Approval Form with the director of graduate studies for biology.

-See the GW Graduate Student Handbook for further guidance.
+See the CCAS Graduate Student Handbook for further guidance.

 Note: It is possible to transfer into the PhD program before finishing the master’s program.
 Interested students should apply to the PhD before the normal admissions deadline.